Growth of quasi-convex subgroups in groups with a constricting element: Path system geometry

-We fix $\mu\ge 1$, $\nu\ge 0$ and a $(\mu,\nu)$-\textit{path system group} $(G,X,\Gamma)$.
+We fix $\mu\ge 1$, $\nu\ge 0$ and a $(\mu,\nu)$-\emph{path system group} $(G,X,\scrP)$.

-\begin{definition}[Quasi-convex subgroup] A \textit{subgroup} $H\le G$ is $\eta$-\textit{quasi-convex} if there exists an $H$-invariant $\eta$-quasi-convex subset $Y\subseteq X$ such that the action of $H$ on $Y$ is $\eta$-cobounded.
-We will write $(H,Y)$ when we need to stress the $\eta$-quasi-convex subset $Y$ that $H$ is preserving. \end{definition}
+\begin{df}[Quasi-convex subgroup] A \emph{subgroup} $H\le G$ is $\eta$-\emph{quasi-convex} if there exists an $H$-invariant $\eta$-quasi-convex subset $Y\subset X$ such that the action of $H$ on $Y$ is $\eta$-cobounded.
+We will write $(H,Y)$ when we need to stress the $\eta$-quasi-convex subset $Y$ that $H$ is preserving. \end{df}